 Select the Request Signing Certificate drop-down > select your newly created certificate > select Save

-Email Trusona at email@example.com with the .xml file that was downloaded for integration on Trusona's end.
-Once integrated, Trusona for Salesforce will work as expected.
+- Email Trusona at email@example.com with the .xml file that was downloaded to complete the Trusona for Salesforce integration.
+Trusona will email you a confirmation once integrated.